12 to the Moon: Reception

 Modern critics have criticized the film's special effects.
 For example, Westphal writes that the space helmets have no visors, but each is instead equipped with an "invisible electromagnetic ray screen" that protects the astronauts' faces.
 He speculates that the obviously missing visors were perhaps not noticed until late in the filming and that a scene that explains the ray screens was inserted prior to the film's release before audiences could wonder about it.
-Critic Bryan Senn notes that "[t]he effects are minimal and substandard, consisting mainly of the same shot of a rocket traveling through space used over and over again (and it's not even a convincing shot - the stars shine right through the transparent-looking ship)," although he calls the Moon set "eerie and effectively alien, with its cracks, weird shadows, and smoke seeping from mysterious holes."
+Critic Bryan Senn notes that "[t]he effects are minimal and substandard, consisting mainly of the same shot of a rocket traveling through space used over and over again (and it's not even a convincing shot - the stars shine right through the transparent-looking ship)", although he calls the Moon set "eerie and effectively alien, with its cracks, weird shadows, and smoke seeping from mysterious holes."
 Warren points out that the Earth-saving eruption of Popocatepetl is "depicted by stock footage of solar prominences" that bear little resemblance to real volcanic eruptions.

 Some modern critics find fault with the film's narrative development.
 Westphal says that "[f]ew films ... begin as soberly, and end as absurdly, as 12 to the Moon.
 The film's first thirty minutes promise an internationalized update of Destination Moon [1950], while later events rival a Flash Gordon serial."
 Senn agrees that the film is disappointing, noting that "[w]hat starts out as a fairly intelligent and progressive space-travel film ... quickly degenerates into a juvenile, simplistic space opera.
 Admittedly, space operas have their place, but 12 to the Moon fails to deliver even a single aria, much less the whole opera."

-Home video
+Home media

-12 to the Moon was released in 2010 on Region 1 DVD by Sony Home Entertainment.
+12 to the Moon was released in 2010 on Region 1 DVD by Sony Pictures Home Entertainment.
 Mill Creek Entertainment released it again in 2015 on Region 1 DVD as part of its Vintage Sci-Fi 6 Movie Collection.
 Shout!
 Factory also released on DVD the Mystery Science Theater 3000 episode lampooning the film.